August in

 March through

-September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from unsafe exposure to UV radiation for average individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: The maximum UV index of 12 during August translates into these guidelines:
+Note: A maximum daily UV index of 12 during August morphs into the following directions: